turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

 1. Create a new node `N` to hold the inserted piece of data
 2. If the tree is empty, `N` will become the new root node, so make it black
-3. Otherwise, insert `N` into the tree as with a normal BST.
+3. Otherwise, insert `N` into the tree as with a normal BST and make it red
-4. Inserted nodes are always red

 __Tree Rotation / Rebalancing__